-Dr. Janie Hall is a Contributing Faculty member at Walden University and is approved to teach didactic courses in addition to doctoral mentoring courses for the College of Management and Technology.
-Dr. Hall serves on several committees as Chair, Second Committee Member, or as the University Research Reviewer.
-She enjoys paving a way to academic excellence, interacting with students, and teaching core concepts leading to further investigation.
-She is a member of Delta Mu Delta, the Golden Key Honour Society, Society of Professional Consultants, International Leadership Association, and Professional Editors Network (PEN).
+Dr. Janie Hall is a Senior Contributing Faculty member at Walden University and is approved to teach didactic courses in addition to doctoral mentoring courses for the College of Management and Technology.
+Dr. Hall serves on several committees as Chair, Second Committee Member, or as University Research Reviewer.
+She enjoys paving the way to academic excellence, interacting with students, and teaching core concepts leading to further investigation.
+She is a member of Delta Mu Delta, the Golden Key Honour Society, the Society of Professional Consultants, the International Leadership Association, and the Professional Editors Network (PEN).

-Dr. Hall has disseminated the findings of her doctoral study, Tribal Gaming Leaders toward a Sustainable Future through submission of peer-reviewed articles, a research symposium, multiple speaking engagements, a peer-reviewed chapter in the Refractive Thinker entitled Native American Women in Leadership Working toward a Sustainable Future.
-Her study has provided her the opportunity to gain professional and academic expertise to facilitate improvements in the small and medium-sized businesses.
+Dr. Hall has disseminated the findings of her doctoral study, Tribal Gaming Leaders toward a Sustainable Future through the submission of peer-reviewed articles, a research symposium, multiple speaking engagements, and a peer-reviewed chapter in The Refractive Thinker entitled Native American Women in Leadership Working toward a Sustainable Future.
+Her study has provided her the opportunity to gain professional and academic expertise to facilitate improvements in small and medium-sized businesses.
 She has published works in the American Indian Quarterly, The Refractive Thinker, The Journal of Social Change, The Qualitative Report, and more.

 Dr. Janie Hall resides in Joplin, MO.
 She contributes to positive social change through her work as a Walden University Alumni Ambassador, a master gardener, her active role in America's Adopt a Soldier projects, and a board member for the Ozark Gateway Regional Master Gardeners chapter of the Missouri University extension.
 The volunteer effort is to provide education, leadership, training, and support for the Jasper County community.
 Workshops, speaker’s bureaus, and demonstration projects allow Master Gardeners to provide education each year in person or through helplines.
 Additionally, her master gardening team provides thousands of pounds of produce to nonprofit organizations to feed families who have been identified as food insecure.
-Dr. Hall recently earned a certificate as a state fair floriculture judge.
-She spent countless hours with Maui and trainers to prepare her deaf french bulldog (Maui) as a pet therapy dog.
+Dr. Hall earned a certificate as a state fair floriculture judge.
+In 2022, she spent countless hours with Maui and trainers to prepare her deaf french bulldog (Maui) as a pet therapy dog.
 The pet therapy team will use their skills to alleviate manifestations of cognitive disorders, boost the overall morale, and work with disadvantaged youth and individuals within their local and surrounding communities.
-In her spare time, she owns and manages short term rental properties.
+In her spare time, she owns and manages corporate rental properties.

 DBA 8006 - Contemporary Challenges in Business